 Criminal Trial Practice II/Defenders (C): LAW JD 898

 THIS CLASS IS RESTRICTED to students who have formally applied to and been accepted to the Criminal Law Clinical Program.
 Criminal Trial Practice II is for students in their second semester of the Program and who have been assigned to the Defender section.
 Students represent indigent defendants charged with criminal offenses in either the Boston Municipal Court or the Boston Juvenile Court.
 Students gain exposure to lawyering experiences such as investigation, interviewing, counseling and trial advocacy with a primary emphasis on the development of trial skills.
 Students spend the first part of the semester acting as defense counsel in misdemeanor cases of increasing complexity.
 Later in the semester, representation in felony cases is possible, as well as exposure to a number of other aspects of the criminal justice system.
 Students must be available to be in court two days a week, from Monday through Thursday.
-NOTE: The Criminal Clinical Program satisfies the upper-class professional skills requirement and counts towards the 6 credit Experiential Learning requirement.
-GRADING NOTICE: This course does not offer the CR/NC/H option.SPRG 2017: LAW JD 898 A1 , Jan 19th to Apr 20th 2017
+NOTE: The Criminal Clinical Program counts towards the 6 credit Experiential Learning requirement.
+GRADING NOTICE: This course does not offer the CR/NC/H option.FALL 2017: LAW JD 898 A1 , Sep 8th to Dec 1st 2017

 Juvenile Delinquency (S): LAW JD 824

 The American juvenile justice system was established over one hundred years ago to address the problem of young offenders.
 This course examines the historical, social and legal foundations for our current system.
 We will examine the issue of "rights" as applied to children and look at the effects of ideology and politics on the current juvenile justice system.
 How have assumptions of childhood and responsibility changed?
 Has the juvenile court been "criminalized" with the introduction of due process rights for children?
 Under what circumstances are children treated as adult offenders?
 Selected issues for inquiry include: police interrogation of juveniles; school safety and zero tolerance policies; adjudicative competency; anti-youth crime policies; conditions of incarceration; and changes brought about by elimination of mandatory juvenile life without parole.
 We will examine these issues through use of court cases, law review articles, governmental and private organizational position papers, and legislative history.
 Using the Massachusetts model, one of the early and often emulated juvenile systems, we will examine the changes in the prosecution and incarceration of juveniles over the past century.
 As we consider the overarching issue of whether it makes sense to maintain a separate justice system for juveniles, we will compare our system to those of other nations.
 We will visit the Boston Juvenile Court to observe a delinquency session and speak with court personnel.
 Students are expected to attend each class prepared to discuss the assigned readings.
 Course requirements include a 15-20 page final paper, a class presentation based on the paper topic or related class readings, and several assigned reading response papers over the course of the semester.
-NOTE: This class may be used to satisfy the Professional Skills requirement.
+ENROLLMENT LIMIT: 14 students.
+LIMITED WRITING REQUIREMENT OPTION: A limited number of students may be permitted to satisfy the upper-class writing requirement.
 GRADING NOTICE: This course does not offer the CR/NC/H option. **A student who fails to attend the initial meeting of a seminar (designated by an (S) in the title), or to obtain permission to be absent from either the instructor or the Registrar, may be administratively dropped from the seminar.
-Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.FALL 2016: LAW JD 824 A1 , Sep 8th to Dec 8th 2016
+Students who are on a wait list for a seminar are required to attend the first seminar meeting to be considered for enrollment.FALL 2017: LAW JD 824 A1 , Sep 7th to Dec 7th 2017

 In the Media